-Do not turn handlebars, straddle seat or lift motorcycle off the jiffy stand.
+Do not turn handlebars or straddle seat.
 During a PIN disarm, if the security system detects motorcycle motion the system will activate the alarm.

 - If a mistake is made while entering PIN, turn the ignition switch to OFF before entering the last digit and then start the procedure from the beginning. - If the procedure fails to disarm the security system, wait two minutes before attempting another PIN disarm. - The security system remains disarmed until the ignition is turned to OFF. - At any time during a PIN disarm if the fob is brought within range, the security system disarms as the module receives the coded signal from the fob.